nikcleju/ESDM_Course/Projects/P5_GarageDoorControl.md

       - 1: OPEN : command to open the door
       - 2: CLOSE : command to close the door
     - EmergencyStop button (boolean): when TRUE, stops the movement instantly
-    - CurrentPosition (number, from 0 to 3): the current position of the door
+    - CurrentPosition (real number between 0 and 3): the current position of the door
         - 0 = Fully open
+		- inbetween: The door is partly open
         - 3 = Fully closed
     - MotorSpeed (number -100 to 100): the current motor speed.
 Positive values indicate speed in the closing direction, negative values means the opening direction.
     - MotorTemp (number 0 to 150): the current motor temperature